 Sports & fun

 In summer, Lake Toblach is ideal for a boat tour with the whole family.
 In winter, if the ice is thick enough, the frozen surface is a popular ice skating and curling spot.
 As well, fishermen will feel like in paradise.
-However, a fishing license is necessary for foreigners.
+However, a fishing licence is necessary for foreigners.
 It can be acquired at the tourist office in Toblach as well as at the restaurant near the lake.
 A daily ticket must be purchased at the restaurant as well.

 In 1939, Benito Mussolini had built five bunkers in the surroundings of Lake Toblach, which were part of the Alpine Wall.
 Thousands of fortifications were meant to protect the Italian border against attacks by the German Empire.
 Interesting to know: Actually, the fascist dictator Benito Mussolini and the national socialist dictator Adolf Hitler had been alliance partners since the signing of the Pact of Steel in May 1939.
 However, Mussolini built nearly 50 bunkers only in Hochpustertal between the years 1938 and 1942.
 Only after the fall of the Berlin Wall, the Alpine Wall definitely lost its importance.